ppaschos/snowmass-connect-docs/docs/index.md

 For an introduction on managing your jobs with condor we refer to this presentation by the OSG https://opensciencegrid.org/user-school-2019/#materials/day1/files/osgus19-day1-part1-intro-to-htc.pdf

-### Notable points
+### Notable guidelines

-1. If your application/code was built or depends on modules used on the snowmass21 login node you must ensure that these modules are loaded also on the remote worker node.
+1. If your application/code was built or depends on modules used on the snowmass21 login node you must ensure that these modules are also loaded on the remote worker node.
 To do so:
 * Insert the following parameter in your submission script: `Requirements = (HAS_MODULES =?= TRUE)`.
 This will request a worker node on a site where the OSG modules are available.
 * Load the modules in the executable script, `run.sh` before you invoke your executable code as: `module load module1 module2`